teenytinyspider/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is default template to craete a new User Story
+about: This is default template to create a new User Story
 title: ''
 labels: ''
 assignees: ''